Ruthie-77/TMP-Mart-Sales-Performance-Analysis/README.md

 Germany and France have more stores than the UK, yet earn far less.
 The UK, with fewer stores, delivers higher revenue.
 Mature stores generate the lion’s share of revenue, about $32M while newer ones perform below this.
 U.S. dominates with 24 stores and leads revenue ($14M).
 The U.S. and UK show that revenue per store matters more than store count, indicating efficiency, while countries like Italy and Australia underperform.
 ## Recommendations
 1. Invest in the online platform using better logistics, mobile UX interfaces, and online-exclusive promotions to unlock its full potential.
-2. Considering that Germany has a larger physical presence than the UK but lags in revenue performance, TMP Mart should take a focused approach, dive deeper into Germany’s store performance and adopt the UK’s efficient model.
+2. Considering that Germany has a larger physical presence than the UK but lags in revenue performance, TMP Mart should take a focused approach, dive deeper into Germany’s store performance, and adopt the UK’s efficient model.
-3. Investigate the underperformance of France, Netherlands, and Italy, and prioritise locally driven strategies to improve sales.
+3. Investigate the underperformance of France, the Netherlands, and Italy, and prioritise locally driven strategies to improve sales.
 4. Finally, empower regional managers with access to performance metrics and best-practice insights from top stores to help local planning.
 ## Limitations
 There was limited information on delivery status, as data on delivery time was not provided.
 This would have enabled us to assess the company's delivery speed and examine the impact of this on customer satisfaction.